Oregon’s high court: Developers can’t offset harm to farmers

 - Many Washington foster kids become homeless.
 Tennessee may have found a solution.

+The expansion plan was shaped by public input over eight years, during which the project was “thoroughly vetted and scrutinized,” Lang said in an email.

+“The final plan was approved by Yamhill County after an open and transparent process that included more than 25 public meetings,” she said.
+“Waste Management has approached this process with a steady commitment to being a strong local employer and community partner.”

-The ruling doesn’t block the landfill expansion but remands the case to the Oregon Land Use Board of Appeals.
+The Supreme Court’s ruling doesn’t block the expansion from moving forward but rather remands the decision to the state’s Land Use Board of Appeals, which reviews such conditional use permit decisions.

+McPhillips said he’s optimistic the new composition of Yamhill County’s board of commissioners will yield a different result from past approvals.

+“When it comes back to the county, there’s a farmer on the commission who understands the importance of preserving large sections of farmland,” he said.

 Information from: Capital Press, http://www.capitalpress.com/washington